ibm-cloud-docs/hp-virtual-servers/ha_disaster_recov.md

 If the latency requirements or types of workload do not allow to run an active-active configuration across data centers, you can perform regular backups from one virtual server to another instance in a different data center.
 In a disaster, the amount of lost data depends on the frequency of the backups and the time to restore a backup.

 ## Backup
+{: #disaster_backup}

 Back up your data from business-relevant virtual servers (primary virtual servers) to recovery virtual server instances.
 A virtual server that is created with {{site.data.keyword.hpvs}} is configured with two disks.
 One for the operating system and the other one for your data (mounted as `/data/`).
 One possible way to back up the data disk is to set up a `cron job`, which copies content of the disk to a recovery virtual server instance.
 Choose the appropriate backup frequency for your workload.
-For example, if you accept a maximum loss of data changes of 1 hour, add the following text file (for example, cron_backup.sh) to `/etc/cron.hourly`:
+For example, if you accept a maximum loss of data changes of 1 hour, add the following text file (for example, cron_backup) to `/etc/cron.hourly`:

 ```
 #!/bin/sh

-rsync /data <public HPVS IP>:/data
+rsync /data <public HPVS IP or internal HPVS IP>:/data
 ```
 {: codeblock}